acehinnnqru/rt/README.md

 ## Contributing

-Welcome to contribute if you have any idaes, issues, and stuff.
+Welcome to contribute if you have any ideas, issues, and stuff.